Hyundai Kona Electric review

 |Car type||Official range||Wallbox charge time||Fast charge time|

 The Hyundai Kona Electric isn’t the first electric SUV; that accolade fell to its Korean stablemate the Kia Soul EV.
-It’s a much more exciting proposition than the Kia, though, and one that really takes the fight to established electric cars like the Nissan Leaf, BMW i3 and Volkswagen e-Golf, not to mention the Kia e-Niro that shares the Kona's platform, battery tech and impressive range.
+It’s a much more exciting proposition than the Kia, though, and one that really takes the fight to established electric cars like the Nissan Leaf, BMW i3 and Volkswagen e-Golf, not to mention the Kia e-Niro, which shares the Kona's platform, battery technology and impressive range.

 The regular Kona is part of the burgeoning compact SUV class, which means it adopts something of the style of a chunky off-roader while offering the easy-driving practicality of a small family hatchback.
 In truth, against a roster of rivals that includes the Citroen C3 Aircross, SEAT Arona, Nissan Juke and Renault Captur, a petrol or diesel Kona isn’t a very inspiring choice.

 But we’re talking here about the Kona Electric, the electric version of the standard car that’s notable for two rather exciting reasons – a potential range of 279 miles (180 miles in the cheapest variants), and a price that starts at under £28,000 once the government’s plug-in car grant is factored in.

 Trim levels aside, there are two versions of the Kona Electric depending on how much range and power you want – or can afford.
 The SE is only available with a 39kWh battery and 134bhp motor, while with the mid-range Premium, you can upgrade (for £4,000) to a 64kWh battery and 201bhp electric motor.
 The top-spec Premium SE is only offered with the more powerful battery and motor, which is what you need for that eye-catching 279-mile range.
 That said, even the smaller battery offers 180 miles.